blaylockbk/HorelS3-Archive/README.md

       * Analysis hours (f00) for run hours, if available
       * File example: `hrrrAK.t00.wrfsfcf00.grib2`

+**Log files: The scripts below create a log file for each day located in the [logs](https://github.com/blaylockbk/HorelS3-Archive/tree/master/logs) directory.
+Use these log files to review what data is available.
+Files are organized and named by the model type and the date (e.g. `logs/hrrr_2017-01/hrrr_2017-01-01.txt`).
+The file shows a check box for all the forecast hours and hours of the day that were found in the horel-group/archive.
+An attempt to move the file to the S3 archive was made.
+However, a check mark in the log file does not garuntee the file was successfully moved to the S3 archive.**

 More details about the HRRR archive **[here](http://home.chpc.utah.edu/~u0553130/Brian_Blaylock/hrrr_FAQ.html)**.

 ## Scripts
 ### `move_HRRR_to_horelS3_multipro.py`
-A python script that utilizes multiprocessing to simultaneously execute an rclone command that copies HRRR files from the `horel-group/archive/models/hrrr` to the `horelS3:HRRR` archive buckets.
+>A python script that utilizes multiprocessing to simultaneously execute an rclone command that copies HRRR files from the `horel-group/archive/models/hrrr` to the `horelS3:HRRR` archive buckets.
 Default is to use 4 processors, but could bump this up to 24.
 (Hummm, would that increase the speed??
 Or is that I/O like rush hour traffic at point of the mountain jamming those copper wires??)
 The idea is to sustain a continuous data transfer even while one process is creating the .ctl and .idx files, which takes a second or two.
 So, it seems using just four processors makes the most sense.
+>

-For a range of dates (different day on each processor):
+>For a range of dates (different day on each processor):
-  1. Loops through all data types (sfc, prs, buf), hours of the day, and forecast hours.
+>  1. Loops through all data types (sfc, prs, buf), hours of the day, and forecast
+>  hours.
-  2. Checks if files exist in horel-group/archive.
+>  2. Checks if files exist in horel-group/archive.
-  3. Creates .idx and .ctl files for .grib2 files.
+>  3. Creates .idx and .ctl files for .grib2 files.
-  4. Copys the files to horelS3:HRRR to the appropriate directory
+>  4. Copys the files to horelS3:HRRR to the appropriate directory
-  5. Creates a log of files that were found.
+>  5. Creates a log of files that were found.
 Find log files [here](https://github.com/blaylockbk/HorelS3-Archive/tree/master/logs).

->**A note about log files: This script creates a log file for each day located in the [logs](https://github.com/blaylockbk/HorelS3-Archive/tree/master/logs) directory.
-Use these log files to review what is available.
-Files are organized and named by the model type and the date (e.g. `logs/hrrr_2017-01/hrrr_2017-01-01.txt`).
-The file shows a check box for all the forecast hours and hours of the day that were found in the horel-group/archive.
-An attempt to move the file to the S3 archive was made.
-However, a check mark in the log file does not garuntee the file was successfully moved to the S3 archive.**
+>

- **This script should be run by the meteo19 ldm user.**
+> **This script should be run by the meteo19 ldm user.**
-When you log into meteo19 as ldm, you must:
+>When you log into meteo19 as ldm, you must:
-* `module load rclone`
+>* `module load rclone`
-* `module load grads` (required to create .idx files)
+>* `module load grads` (required to create .idx files)

 ### `move_HRRR_to_horelS3_serial.py`
-Same as above, but run in serial (one date at at time) with a while loop.
+>Same as above, but run in serial (one date at at time) with a while loop.

 ### `daily_move_HRRR_to_horelS3_serial.py`
-Same as above, but this script will only move yesterday's HRRR data to the S3 archive.
+>Same as above, but this script will only move yesterday's HRRR data to the S3 archive.
 This script is (will be) called by gl1 crontab?

 ### `untar_move_HRRR_to_horelS3.py`
-A modified version of the top script with the added function to untar HRRR files from the compressed archive directory.
+>A modified version of the top script with the added function to untar HRRR files from the compressed archive directory.
-**This script must be run on wx4**
+>**This script must be run on wx4**
-  1. Untars HRRR files into a temporary directory on WX4 (`/scratch/local/Brian_untar_HRRR/`).
+>  1. Untars HRRR files into a temporary directory on WX4 (`/scratch/local/Brian_untar_HRRR/`).
-  2. Moves to S3 (same as above).
+>  2. Moves to S3 (same as above).
-  3. Removes the uncompressed files.
+>  3. Removes the uncompressed files.
+>

-This script doesn't use multiprocessing because we have to untar a bunch of files in the scratch space.
+>This script doesn't use multiprocessing because we have to untar a bunch of files in the scratch space.
 Since I don't want to fill this all up so fast we'll only do one day at a time with a while loop.

 ### `g2ctl.pl`
-A pearl script that creates the .idx and GrADS .ctl files for a grib2 file.
+>A pearl script that creates the .idx and GrADS .ctl files for a grib2 file.
 You don't have to do anything with this.
 Just know it's here and that it is required to create those grib2 index files.
 When I copy the grib2 file to the S3 archive, I create these index files and